cdgramos/Universal-Prompt-Saver/README.md

 Save frequently used prompts with custom titles and manage them through a user-friendly popup UI.

+### Folders & Nested Menus
+Organize prompts into folders in the popup UI.
+Right-click shows a nested menu: Folder → Prompt.

 ### Right-click to paste
 Easily insert saved prompts into any input field or editable area directly from the right-click context menu.